 - If you are particularly touched by someone’s generosity you might direct message a personal thank you to them as well.

 If someone has used my picture and has altered it without my permission or not given me proper credit, what should I do?

 You should direct message them and explain how it is your property and ask them to kindly remove.
 Mistakes are made.
-Many people don’t know what is proper Instagram etiquette.
+Many people don’t know what proper Instagram etiquette is.
 Often there is no mal intent.
 Remain polite but know you have rights too.
-If nothing is done you have the right to report abuse of your pictures.
+If nothing is done, you have the right to report abuse of your pictures.